kamilryszkowski/nsbrain/utils/rag/README.md

 - Metadata is included directly in the content field since there's no separate metadata column
 - Source information is prefixed to the content to maintain context
 - The module adapts to the existing database schema without requiring changes
+- When ingesting complete datasets, existing documents in the same namespace are deleted first
+- Each data source uses a separate namespace for better organization and management

+## Data Ingestion Process

+The standard data ingestion process follows these steps:

+1. Delete all existing documents in the target namespace
+2. Read and parse the source data (CSV, text, etc.)
+3. Process the data into chunks with appropriate context
+4. Generate embeddings for each chunk
+5. Insert the chunks with their embeddings into the database

+This process ensures that each ingestion provides a complete and up-to-date dataset without duplicates.

 ## Configuration